 The Company has determined the estimated fair values of its financial instruments based on appropriate valuation methodologies.
 The carrying values of current monetary assets and liabilities approximate their fair values due to their relatively short periods to maturity.
-The royalty obligation and acquisition payable are carried at amortized cost.

-The investment in Sensible Medical is carried at FVOCI and has a carrying value as at December 31, 2023 and 2022 of one dollar.
+The investment in Sensible Medical is carried at FVOCI and has a carrying value as at December 31, 2024 and 2023 of one dollar.